JonathanRivas457/OSTVault/README.md

 or refer to [https://github.com/yt-dlp/yt-dlp/wiki/Installation]

+### Cookies

+You will need to provide yt-dlp with YouTube cookies via a cookies file.
+Cookies can be obtained via edge, chrome, or firefox estension.
+Just replace the placeholder cookie file with your own, keeping the name the same

 ### 🎧 Essentia Models

 This project uses pre-trained models from [Essentia](https://essentia.upf.edu/) to extract various musical features, including timbre, rhythm, pitch, and more.